lheywang/Opale/readme.rst

 **Opale**
 ############

-This is a school project, to design and program a flight controller for a small scale rocket.
+This is a school project, to design and program a flight controller for a "small" scale rocket.

 You may found a lot of documentation under the documentation/* folder.